 Reducing the impact of obsolescence and outdated tooling can be too much to manage for many manufacturers.
 Having reliable workflow software that can automatically present AM solutions can save a business time, money and simultaneously increase relationships with their customer base.
 The Agile ERP is a valuable solution for major industrial manufacturers such as Bosch and GKN.

 How does the military embrace agile production and the next generation of digital warehouses?

 It starts by simplifying the AM ecosystem and identifying a workflow that centralizes data storage and improves inventory analysis.
 In addition, the military is highly interested in easy-to-use solutions that require minimal training due to the uniqueness of their complex situations and turnover rate.
 This requires simplified software solutions that enable non-expert controllers the ability to aggregate data and effectively communicate this to the multiple levels of stakeholders.

 What are the resources that the military requires to produce reliable and repeatable results?

-COVID-19 is highlighting inefficiencies, production gaps and bottlenecks for many organizations, especially those operating in the defense sector.
-Workflow software is one of the unique tools that aggregates, compares and analyzes the data to counter these issues.
+COVID-19 is highlighting inefficiencies, production gaps, and bottlenecks for many organizations, especially those operating in the defense sector.
+Workflow software is one of the unique tools that aggregate, compare, and analyze the data to counter these issues.
 Ultimately, the goal for those operating in the military is to accomplish their mission as efficiently as possible, and the commercial world will be taking notes along the way.
 We are in unprecedented times, and it’s very likely that the early adopters of workflow software will be the ones leading us into the next generation of manufacturing.